-The house has no supporting outside walls as is the case in the usual brick-built dwelling.
-The supports are six slender calumns that are within the area of the house.
+The house has The house has The mouse has The supporting outside walls as is the case in the usual brick-built dwelling.
+The supports are six slender columns that are within the area of the house.
 These columns uphold cantileverbeams from which the outside walls are suspended.
-The structure of the house is largely of aluminum beams or girders that in turn support a steel-deck floor, insulated and surfaced with rubber and linoleum flooring.
+The structure of the house is largely of aluminum beams or girders that in turn supp rt a steel-deck floor, insulated and surfaced with rubber and linoleum flooring.

 The architects point out that the house is constructed of materials readily available as standard and in a manner that is a complete departure from tradition.
-"The styles of the past are disregarded in an attempt to attain convenience, ease in living, attractiveness of outlook and a logic of quiet and pleasant existance," says Mr. Kocher.
+"The stylew of the past are disregarded in an attempt to attain convenience, ease of living, attractiveness of outlook and a logic of quiet and pleasant existence," says Mr. Kocher.